-I’ll be writing a whole post about Užupis very soon, but absolutely do not miss a visit to this wonderfully bizarre bohemian neighbourhood.
+I’ve written a more in-depth post about Užupis here, but absolutely do not miss a visit to this wonderfully bizarre bohemian neighbourhood.
 You can even get a stamp in your passport if you call in at their information centre.

 There’s plenty to keep you occupied in Užupis for a good couple of hours (art galleries and bookstores to browse, street art to marvel at, cafes to drink in, restaurants to dine at, and pianos to (pretend to) play), but seeing as though we were staying a good 20-minute walk away from here, we decided meander our way back across town and find somewhere closer to home for dinner.

 We ended up eating at an Indian Vegetarian Restaurant called Radharane (where the dishes were a little different to those you normally see on the menus at Indian Restaurants and the prices were a lot cheaper than the decor indicated they may be), and then heading out on a mini pub crawl to the following bars: